Curve-Grants/Grant-Applications/README.md

 ## Application Template
 Use the following template when submitting your grant application:

-1) Name and contact details (Twitter/GitHub/Telegram/email) of yourself (and your team if there is one).
+1) Name and contact details (Twitter/GitHub/Telegram/email) of yourself and your team.
 2) Describe your project in 1-3 sentences.
 3) Describe the viability of your project/idea.
 4) Describe how your project relates to Curve or the Curve ecosystem, including how it will contribute to the long-term growth of the Curve protocol.